wclaybaugh/2017/wiki/gelmanschools.md

 ![png](gelmanschools_files/gelmanschools_34_1.png)

-And the effective step sized have improved as well
+And the effective number of iterations hs improved as well: